guzzle/guzzle/docs/clients.rst

 digest
     Use `digest authentication <http://www.ietf.org/rfc/rfc2069.txt>`_ (must be
-    supported by the HTTP adapter).
+    supported by the HTTP handler).

     .. code-block:: php

         $client->get('/get', ['auth' => ['username', 'password', 'digest']]);

-    *This is currently only supported when using the cURL adapter, but creating a replacement that can be used with any HTTP adapter is planned.*
+    *This is currently only supported when using the cURL handler, but creating a replacement that can be used with any HTTP handler is planned.*

 .. important::